Dev-JF/blue_team_tools/README.md

 Note: similar goal to tool 1, however more focused for internal use to prevent potential intruders from pivoting or privellege escalation internally.

+## Tool 3: Scapy network scanning

+This tools has a few functions and a couple of planned functions.

+Objective: To make a customisable packet captuirng/ network scanning tool.